• Skip to primary navigation

 steamed glutinous rice in a saucepan and a mixture of coconut cream, brown sugar, ube halaya, ube extract and salt in another saucepan

-Add in the cooked glutinous rice over the ube-cream mixture.
+Add in the cooked rice over the ube-cream mixture.
 Using a spoon, fluff the rice until thoroughly combined with the sauce.
 Allow it to simmer on very low heat for 5 minutes:

 added the cooked glutinous rice over the ube-cream mixture and fluffed the rice until well-combined